MarsBased/marsbased-website-old/_posts/2015-08-16-How-to-Create-a-Blogging-Strategy-for-your-Company.markdown

 These posts were inspirational: not only do they make me want to write something similar for MarsBased, but they might also inspire us to adopt some new tools, strategies or techniques in our daily routines.

 On the other side, the content needs to be also useful and teach you something new.
 It must educate.
-This is specially so for companies like ours that want to prove their technical skills before they get hired.
+This is especially so for companies like ours that want to prove their technical skills before they get hired.

 Good examples of educational blog posts are <a href="https://robots.thoughtbot.com/a-case-study-in-multiple-time-zones" title="Thoughtbot blog" target="_blank">this one</a>, <a href="https://dockyard.com/blog/2015/07/31/taking-advantage-of-time-limitations-in-design" title="Dockyard blog" target="_blank">this one</a> and <a href="http://chopdawg.com/managing-company-remotely/" title="Chopdawg blog" target="_blank">this one</a>, and we’re pretty sure they have helped those companies to earn a few more leads by demonstrating their expertise.